Roxbury Historic Trust serves as curator of the 1826 King Canal Store

 building in 1873 and ran the General Store and Post Office very

 successfully.
-Mr. King died in 1928 and his daughter Louise locked up
+Mr. King died in 1928 and his daughter Louise closed

-the building, it's contents remaining just as they were.
-From 1989 the
+the building, it's contents remaining just as they were, with a few

 Roxbury Rotary Club has worked to restore the exterior and the first

 floor shop and create the King Store Museum.